A roasting rack and a slow cooker side-by-sideA roasting rack and a slow cooker side-by-side

 • Maximizes protein content – Cooking beef at high heat allows for maximum protein extraction, which can be beneficial for muscle and bone health.

-See also How to clean and care for a clay pot for cooking chicken curry?
+See also How to clean and care for a bamboo steamer for cooking?

 Another advantage of roasting beef tenderloin is that it can be a cost-effective option for feeding a large group of people.
 A whole beef tenderloin can serve up to 10-12 people, making it a great choice for dinner parties or holiday gatherings.
 Additionally, roasting beef tenderloin can be a relatively hands-off cooking method, allowing you to focus on preparing side dishes or spending time with your guests.